cpaolini/tomatoleaf/README.md

 In this model we used Coral Dev Board with 4GB ram, as it is ARM64 device it is no longer supported to compile models on device and it requires to be compiled either on PC or Cloud.
 Compiler version used for model was 16.0 and Edge TPU runtime 14 as it is the latest update as of writing this (June, 2023).

 In order to get started with the Dev Board and understand how to push files to mendel linux OS running on the board (including how to set up mendel itself) please refer to the following link:  [Get Started With Dev Board](https://coral.ai/docs/dev-board/get-started/) "Intro to Coral Dev Board")
-.

 Generally there are several ways of accesing and downloading files: through MDT (Mendel Development Tool), SSH (Secure Shell Protocol, usually only one pc is allowed however it is possible to run openssh server and set up ftp communication as well by changing appropriate config values inside /etc/ssh/sshd_config) and via USB or internet.

-In order to install requirements on the board and be assured that it is capable of running please follow the instructions found [here, try PyCoral](https://coral.ai/docs/dev-board/get-started/#run-pycoral, "PyCoral"), particularly mkdir coral && cd coral git clone https://github.com/google-coral/pycoral.git cd pycoral
+In order to install requirements on the board and be assured that it is capable of running please follow the instructions found [here, try PyCoral](https://coral.ai/docs/dev-board/get-started/#run-pycoral, "PyCoral"), particularly:

+mkdir coral && cd coral
+git clone https://github.com/google-coral/pycoral.git
+cd pycoral